top of page

 4. You Avoid Conflict Like the Plague

+You swallow your needs.
+You sugar-coat feedback.
+But inside, resentment brews.
 This is your inner child trying to avoid the punishment it once feared.

-Chronic conflict-avoidance erodes trust—both with your team and within yourself.
+Chronic conflict-avoidance erodes trust, both with your team and within yourself.

 5. You Fear Success Might Slip Away